ndaneil/interactive-3d-screen/README.md

         self.scene_idx = (self.scene_idx + 1) % self.num_scenes
 ```

 Finally, we need to implement the most important inherited function, `paintGL`.
-Here, we calculate the frustum offset based on the real-world coordinates of the viewer and the monitor's size.
+Here, we calculate the frustum offset based on the estimated real-world coordinates of the viewer and the monitor's size.
 The left value will be the `x_offset` variable we calculate, the right will be `x_offset-1`.
 Note that if you were to substitute the edge coordinates of the display (`MONITOR_SCREEN_WIDTH / 2` and `-MONITOR_SCREEN_WIDTH / 2`) you would get (0, -1) and (1,0), right angled triangles along the x-z plane.
 The calculation of the `y_offset` is similar, the only difference there is that the extent of the frustum is scaled by the aspect ratio.
 Finally, the z coordinate will determine the near plane, that's how I chose to control frustum's flatness.
 As the person gets closer to the screen, the projection will show more depth.
 The depth range needs to be inverted due to the other parameters of the frustum.
-Finally, the actual scene drawing part will happen inside the `draw_scene()` function.

 ``` python
     def paintGL(self):
         x_offset = 0.5 + (-self.coord_x / (MONITOR_SCREEN_WIDTH / 2)) / 2
         y_offset = self.h_w_ratio/2 + (-self.coord_y / (MONITOR_SCREEN_HEIGHT / 2)) / 2